mlibrary/serial_analysis/README.md

    Note:
    - At this time, this method can only be used with documents in PDF format.
    - The OpenAI GPT4o model is being used.
+The temperature is set to 0.0.
+This reduces randomness and diversity of responses, which often means less imaginative or unexpected content.

 ## Guide